 Smoking or passive smoking by the mother can cause:

-- Nicotine in breast milk (and other chemicals).
-When breathed in to the mother’s lungs, nicotine—a toxic, addictive chemical naturally found in tobacco plants—is rapidly absorbed into the mother’s blood, and the baby’s if he is passive smoking, along with tar, carbon monoxide and many other by products.28 High levels of nicotine reach the brain in 10–20 seconds from one “puff”.29 From the blood nicotine quickly diffuses into breast milk.
-For a review of the ways nicotine can affect a baby via breast milk, how long it stays there, and how to minimise the effects of nicotine see Nicotine in Breast Milk.
+- Nicotine and other chemicals in breast milk.
+When breathed in to the mother’s lungs, nicotine—an addictive chemical naturally found in tobacco plants—is rapidly absorbed into the mother’s blood, and the baby’s if he is passive smoking, along with tar, carbon monoxide and many other by-products.21 High levels of nicotine reach the brain in 10–20 seconds from one “puff”.22 From the blood, nicotine quickly diffuses into breast milk.
+For a review of the ways nicotine might affect a baby via breast milk, and how to minimise the effects of nicotine see Nicotine in Breast Milk.
 For information about smoking marijuana see Smoking Weed While Breastfeeding.

-- A lower fat content of breast milk which may affect infant growth and weight gain.3031
+- A lower fat content of breast milk which may affect infant growth and weight gain.23

-- Smokey/nicotine tasting and smelling milk which may predispose children to like the taste of cigarettes.3233
+- Smokey/nicotine tasting and smelling milk which may predispose children to like the taste of cigarettes.2425

-- Lower iodine levels in breast milk are described in a paper by Laurberg et al 34 and this can increase the risk of iodine deficiency-induced brain damage.
-The authors advise against smoking for breastfeeding women, if they do, iodine supplements should be considered.
+- Lower iodine levels in breast milk are described in a paper by Laurberg et al and this can increase the risk of iodine deficiency-induced brain damage.26 The authors advise against smoking for breastfeeding women, if they do, iodine supplements should be considered.

 - Lower vitamin C in breast milk see Vitamin C and Breastfeeding.